marcio777/cadmus/src/en/Chapter-I/Part VI: Loops.md

 Extension: Add a variable to change the number of bottles.

 #### Ex 6 (Morphology)
-Write a program, that given a word, returns the syllable count.
+Write a program that, given a word, returns the syllable count.
 To do this count the number of vowels including `y`, excluding two or more vowels that are in a row (dipthongs).

 ## While loops